massalabs/massa/docs/rfc_ledger_unif.md

   * at every denunciation (penalty = 1 roll):
     * speculatively query the current amount of rolls the offender has
     * speculatively remove the slashed roll inside new_pos_changes
-    * if the slashing could not slash a roll (0 active rolls):
+    * if the slashing could not slash a roll:
       * speculatively slash roll_price coins from deferred_credits going from the lowest to the highest slot until the full remaining penalty amount is slashed.
 This prevents an attacker from launching a roll sell, then attacking, then being reimbursed.
 * speculatively credit coins from all deferred credits targeting the end of slot S
 * if S was the last slot of cycle C: